rphii/c-file-tagger/README.md

     cft --any sky,cloud --and girl,blue --not nsfw,sketchy

+Fuzzy search might be built in one day, but it is already possible with the help of other CLI tools:

+    cft --any $(cft -ld no | grep FUZZY-SEARCH | tr '\n' ',')

 Almost none of the other options work and are more of a sketched out plan or route I might take.
 All the other options can be listed with: